Coin Days Destroyed

 of chain scanned

 Per-day sum across all blocks.
 Y-axis is log scale because real CDD spans many orders of magnitude: sleepy days clock in around 105 BTC·days, the 2024 Mt.
 Gox trustee distributions cleared 1010+.
-The orange overlay is the trailing 7-day mean (linear in the underlying data, plotted on the same log axis for trend visibility).
+The orange overlay is the trailing 7-day mean (computed across the full series, sliced into the active window).

 What CDD actually tells you